JosueMoDev/nest-ecommerce-graphql-api-monorepo/README.md

 In the future, we plan to transition to a microservices architecture.
 The Admin Module will be part of this architecture, while additional microservices will handle sales and other functionalities:

 - **Sales Microservice**: To be developed with Golang and Gin for managing sales and orders.
-- **Message Broker**: RabbitMQ will be used for communication between microservices.
+- **Message Broker**: RabbitMQ or NATS will be used for communication between microservices.

 This setup ensures a scalable and maintainable system, with clear separation of concerns between different modules and services.